StrangeRanger/bash-style-guide/docs/guidelines/bashism.md

 echo $basename
 ```

-**Advantage**: Parameter expansion is simpler and more efficient for removing a suffix.
+**Advantage**: Parameter expansion is simpler and more efficient for removing a suffix, reducing the need for external tools.

 ////
 //// tab | String Length